rimuz/smudge/docs/learn/vars.md

 but they will be created when using if statements and loops (that we'll see later).

 ### Variable declaration inside expressions
-In Smudge we **can put** variable declations bigger expressions as well:
+In Smudge we **can put** variable declarations bigger expressions as well:
 In this code both `x` and `y` will have value `100`.

 ```js